 The most efficient way to request accommodations is for students to work with their school to submit a request through SSD Online.
 However, families can submit a request without their school by submitting a paper Student Eligibility form directly to the College Board’s Services for Students with Disabilities (SSD).
-Simply print out the Student Eligibility Form (.pdf/148KB), complete it, and fax or mail it with supporting documentation to SSD.
+Simply print out the Student Eligibility Form (.pdf/137KB), complete it, and fax or mail it with supporting documentation to SSD.

 Start early: SSD reviews every paper request and its accompanying documentation thoroughly, so processing can take up to seven weeks from receipt of complete information.

-Important: When a Student Eligibility is submitted, documentation of the student’s disability and need for accommodations must be provided for the College Board’s review.
+Important: When a Student Eligibility Form is submitted, documentation of the student’s disability and need for accommodations must be provided for the College Board’s review.
 This Student Eligibility Form is a request for accommodations for the identified College Board tests.
 It is not a test registration form.

 For questions, or if you are unable to print out a form, contact SSD, and a paper Student Eligibility form will be mailed to you.